-Both Buy Now, Pay Later (BNPL) and credit cards are ways to spread out the payment for a purchase over time, but they have a few key differences.
-Buy Now, Pay Later plans typically have a specific number of payments that are determined upfront.
+Both Buy Now, Pay Later (BNPL) and credit cards are both ways to spread out the payment for a purchase over time, but they have a few key differences.
+Buy Now, Pay Later plans typically have a specific number of payments that are determined up front.
 You’ll often pay a portion at the time of purchase, and then make regular payments over time, often with zero interest.

 In contrast, when you pay with a credit card, you may not have to make any payment immediately.
 Instead, the credit card company will send you a monthly statement.
 You’ll likely need to make at least a minimum payment and will owe interest on any remaining balance.
-As long as you continue to make at least the minimum payments, there’s no limit to how long you can take to repay your purchase.
+As long as you continue to make at least the minimum payments, there’s no limit to how long you can take to repay your purchase, but interest will continue to accrue.

 Read on for more on the differences between Buy Now, Pay Later vs. credit cards.

-BNPL (Buy Now, Pay Later) is a type of installment loan that allows customers to purchase something (either online or in-store) and pay for it over time.
-In recent years, there’s been a big jump in the growth of Buy Now, Pay Later programs.
+Buy Now, Pay Later is a type of installment loan that allows customers to purchase something online and pay for it over time.
+In recent years, Buy Now, Pay Later programs have experienced significant growth.

 Pros and Cons of Buy Now, Pay Later